-3.1 An appropriate level of confidentiality is fundamental to the operation of an effective disciplinary process and must balance transparency and the requirements of natural justice against a legitimate expectation of personal privacy.
-In order to ensure the integrity of the process all parties involved in the operation of these Regulations including the Responding and Reporting students, any witnesses and those operating the Regulations must ensure that they maintain an appropriate level of confidentiality.
+3.1.
+An appropriate level of confidentiality is fundamental to the operation of an effective disciplinary process and must balance transparency and the requirements of natural justice against a legitimate expectation of personal privacy.
+To ensure the integrity of the process all parties involved in the operation of these Regulations including the Responding Student and any student, member of staff or third party, where the allegation does not fall within Annex 2, raising a formal report ("Reporting Party"), any witnesses and those operating the Regulations must ensure that they maintain an appropriate level of confidentiality during operation of the procedure and afterwards.

-- 3.2 In imposing an expectation of confidentiality, the University recognises that it may be necessary and therefore appropriate for those involved in these Regulations to share certain confidential information with third parties, as set out below. - 3.3 The University may disclose information: - (a) to those who need to know in order to discharge their responsibilities at work; - (b) where it considers that disclosure is necessary in the interests of health and safety at work or the welfare of other staff, students or the public interest; - (c) where disclosure is required by law; - (d) to witnesses and/or attendees at the meetings within these Regulations. - 3.4 Students and staff members may disclose information: - (a) with professional advisers for the purpose of obtaining advice; - (b) with family members and support services for the purpose of obtaining guidance and support; - (c) with relevant sector bodies such as the OIA or the University's regulator, the OfS.
+- 3.2.
+In imposing an expectation of confidentiality, the University recognises that it may be necessary and therefore appropriate for those involved in these Regulations to share certain confidential information with third parties, as set out below. - 3.3.
+The University may disclose information: - a) to those who need to know in order to discharge their responsibilities at work; - b) where it considers that disclosure is necessary in the interests of health and safety at work or the welfare of other staff, students or the public interest; - c) where disclosure is required by law; - d) to witnesses and/or attendees at the meetings within these Regulations and any other procedure relating to the complaint; - e) to its professional advisers for the purposes of obtaining advice; - f) to relevant external bodies such as the police, Office of the Independent Adjudicator (OIA(HE)) or the University's regulator, the Office for Students (OfS). - 3.4 Students and staff (who make a disclosure and/or formal report which is being considered under these Regulations) and the Responding Student may disclose information: - a) to professional advisers including Trade Union Representatives and Bristol SU Academic Advice Service for the purpose of obtaining advice; - b) to family members (on the basis that those family members maintain confidentiality), academic or support services for the purpose of obtaining guidance and support and when submitting extenuating circumstances; - c) to relevant external bodies such as the police, OIA(HE) or the OfS.